Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 - Created SEO-friendly URLs for contractor pages
 - Set up Google Search Console integration
 - Implemented structured data (JSON-LD) for rich snippets
+- Updated all contractor pages to use the new ContractorLayout component:
+  - Plumbers Page
+  - Roofers Page
+  - Painters Page
+  - Landscapers Page
+  - Carpenters Page
+  - Flooring Page
+  - Fencing Page
+  - Decks Page
+  - Masonry Page
+  - Siding and Gutters Page
+  - Windows Page
+  - Bathroom Remodeling Page
+  - Kitchen Remodeling Page
+- Fixed service handling to use proper service names from contractorPageUtils
+- Added proper SEO metadata for each contractor page
+- Included emergency text and CTA buttons appropriate for each service
+- Added detailed service descriptions for each contractor type
+- Ensured TypeScript type safety across all pages

 ### Current Focus
 - ✅ All TypeScript errors have been resolved